tronprotocol/tronbox/README.md

 _Note: To verify the PGP signature, see [here](https://github.com/jz2120100058/tronbox/blob/master/FURTHER_INFO.md#verifying-the-pgp-signature)._

 ### Create a default Tron-Box Project
+* You can create a bare project without smart contracts, run:
-To create a default set of contracts and tests, run:
+* To create a default set of contracts and tests, run:
 ```
 $ tronbox init
 ```